On this page:

 Riparian and wetland intervention monitoring programs

-According to the most recent data collected through the riparian intervention monitoring program, there was evidence of positive changes in a range of indicators associated with 6 of the 8 management objectives when compared to ‘control’ sites where no riparian management was undertaken.
+The Riparian Intervention Monitoring Program revealed evidence of positive changes in a range of indicators associated with 6 of the 8 management objectives when compared to ‘control’ sites where no riparian management was undertaken.

 For example, after 3 years of management: